tupboard/tupboard.github.io/README.md

 README: Programming Board Website

-This is a website I am designing for Tufts University's Programming Board.
+This is the official website for Tufts University's Programming Board.

-It'll likely be up and running by the end of November.
+It was made by Jason Brillon (Github jbrill01), a member of 2016 Class Council.